 Slow Cooker: Inexpensive and works great.
 I’ve had mine for years!

-If you are looking for a versatile side dish that works for both a quick weeknight meal or a decadent holiday dinner look no further than this Maple Roasted Brussels Sprouts with Bacon recipe!
+If you are looking for a versatile side dish that works for both a quick weeknight meal or a decadent holiday dinner look no further than this recipe for Maple Roasted Brussel Sprouts with Bacon!
 Cooking the brussels sprouts with bacon and maple syrup is sure to make this side dish a fan favorite for everybody!
 This paleo-friendly recipe is sweet and savory and definitely going to be in your winter meal plan rotation!

 I was never a fan of brussels sprouts until a few years ago, and now I can’t get enough!
-This dish converts even those who say they don’t like brussels sprouts!
-This easy brussels sprouts recipe combines savory and sweet tastes to adhere to just about anyone’s liking!
-And I mean..
-Maple + Bacon = side dish WIN.
+These Maple Roasted Brussel Sprouts with Bacon convert just about anybody to be a brussel sprout lover.
+This easy brussel sprouts recipe combines savory and sweet tastes to adhere to just about anyone’s liking!
+Plus, is there any greater combination than maple and bacon together?